Farrelly: Early history

 The name was conceived in the 7th century, when Saint Máedóc of Ferns baptised and renamed the sons of Ailill, who was a 7th-great-grandson of Niall, High King of Ireland, as per his descent recorded in the Lives of Irish Saints, which reads: "Ailill, son of Rechtaide, son of Eitin, son of Felim, son of Caol, son of Áed, son of Ailill, son of Erc, son of Eógan, son of Niall of the Nine Hostages."
-The sons of Ailill were thus named Fearghus and Faircheallaigh (otherwise written as Faircellach) and they were made Saint Máedóc's heirs to Rosinver Abbey and Drumlane Abbey respectively.
+The sons of Ailill were thus named Fearghus and Faircellach and they were made Saint Máedóc's heirs to Rosinver Abbey and Drumlane Abbey respectively.
 Faircellach became the first Abbot of Drumlane in 624.
 While the Irish title for a saint's heir can be coarb or erenagh, the Annals of the Kingdom of Ireland provide an authoritative translation in a note for the year 1025: "Dubhinsi Ua Faircheallaigh, herenagh of Druim-leathan [...] died."

 The Lives of Irish Saints states: "Once when Máedóc was at Ferns at the end of his time, the angel of the Lord revealed to him that the term of his days and the end of his life was now approaching and drawing nigh, and bade him go to the place of his resurrection, and to the site of his burial, and to leave his churches and noble annoits, and his chosen sanctuaries, to their native gentry and to their proper heirs after him.
 Máedóc did so.
 He left Ferns and its lands under the authority of Cele and Aedan, and with their race and descendants, together with the perpetual obligation of levying and collecting the tribute dues of Leinster, and of dividing them impartially among his churches and coarbs, as we said above.
 He went thence to Drumlane, and did the same in that church.
 He left the headship and coarbship of that church with Urcain, son of Ailill, who was called Faircellach.
 Máedóc had baptized this man, Urcain, and given him the name of Faircellach; for these were the two first attendants that Máedóc had, viz.
 Faircellach and Fergus his brother, two sons of Ailill."